 Parents may request that their child is exceptionally admitted outside their normal age group.
-A Panel of school and Trust representatives will decide whether or not the individual child's circumstances make this appropriate on educational grounds.
+The school will decide whether or not the individual child's circumstances make this appropriate on educational grounds.

-It is the expectation of Fairchildes Academy Community Trust that a child is educated alongside his/her age equivalent peers in almost all cases.
+It is the expectation of Fairchildes Academy Community Trust that a child is educated alongside his/her age equivalent peers, in almost all cases.
 We would strongly advise that all children enter into their normal year group.
-The responsibility for addressing individual educational needs lies with the school through an appropriately differentiated and enriched curriculum.
+The responsibility for addressing individual educational needs lies with the school, through an appropriately differentiated and enriched curriculum.